jhunt/hash/README.md

 As before, xor is off the charts, and makes it difficut to see the relative differences between the other, more serious hashing algorithms.
-If we drop the worst three (murmur3/32, spooky2/32, and xor/32), the picture gets a little clearer:
+If we drop the worst three (murmur3, spooky2, and xor), the picture gets a little clearer:

 ![Box Plot (top performers)](viz/words/bins/fast.png)